 Don't miss any scheduled check-ups after the operation, as it's essential that your pet's bandages aren't left on for too long.
 If the dressing isn't changed at the right time, it can lead to pressure sores and might also affect the blood supply to the healing area.

-'Bandages must be correctly applied - not too tight and not too loose - so it's best to leave it to your vet,' says Brian.
-'If the bandage has fallen off, you notice that blood is seeping through it, or there's an unpleasant odour or swelling around the area, make an appointment with your vet immediately.'
+‘Bandages must be correctly applied – not too tight and not too loose – so it’s best to leave it to your vet or vet nurse,’ says Brian.
+‘If the bandage has fallen off, or you notice that blood is seeping through it, or there’s an unpleasant odour or swelling around the area, make an appointment with your vet immediately.’